 - He died in a tragic car crash.

 - Due to a lack of paper, The Stranger was almost not published.

 Famous Books by Albert Camus

 It was in 1957 that Camus received the Nobel Prize for Literature.
-Camus died in 1960 at the age of forty-six in a car accident in the two of Villeblevin.
+Camus died in 1960 at the age of forty-six in a car accident in the town of Villeblevin.
 He wasn’t wearing a seat belt and died instantly.
 He was buried in the Lourmarin Cemetery in Vaucluse, France.

 Influence from other Writers

 Albert Camus was notably influenced by writers such as Friedrich Nietzsche, Jean-Paul Sartre, Fydor Dostoevsky, and Simone de Beauvoir.

 Literature by Albert Camus

 Explore literature by Albert Camus below, created by the team at Book Analysis.